Agility begins with a vision for where new opportunities lie in the long term, knowing what to do about them and how to prepare for them.

 New working cultures and practices

-Adaptable people and culture are essential in enabling organizations to work towards a strategic vision that is itself constantly changing.
+Adaptable people and culture are essential in enabling organisations to work towards a strategic vision that is itself constantly changing.

-In order to capitalize on these changes to create business advantage, organizations must have the systems, processes and culture in place to facilitate transformation as and when it occurs.
-This could be small transformations like automating tasks for operational workers, or larger changes, such as adopting new technological policies like Bring Your Own Device - being driven by the new generation of employees.
+In order to capitalise on these changes to create business advantage, organisations must have the systems, processes and culture in place to facilitate transformation as and when it occurs.
+This could be small transformations like automating tasks for operational workers, or larger changes, such as adopting new technological policies like Bring Your Own Device – being driven by the new generation of employees.

-Learn more about how to realize vision when facing these agility challenges in our white paper: Planning for Change.
+Learn more about how to realise vision when facing these agility challenges in our white paper: Planning for Change.